tranlehaiquan/coin-cc/README.md

 $ coinmon -c jpy // convert prices to the Japanese yen
 ```

-You can use the `-f` (or `--find`) with keyword to search cryptocurrencies.
+You can use the `-f` (or `--find`) with coin symbol to search cryptocurrencies.
+You can add symbols seperated by comma.
+Credit to @maticrivo

 ```
 $ coinmon -f btc // search coins included keyword btc
-$ coinmon -f eth // search coins included keyword eth
+$ coinmon -f btc,eth // search coins included keyword btc or eth
 ```

 You can use the `-t` (or `--top`) with the index to find the top n cryptocurrencies ranked by their market cap.